Krisztiaan/koki2/README.md

 The CLI enables a persistent JAX compilation cache by default (via `JAX_COMPILATION_CACHE_DIR`).
 Override with `--jax-cache-dir <path>` or disable with `--no-jax-cache`.

+To detect accidental host/device boundary crossings while iterating on the harness, set `--jax-transfer-guard log` (or `disallow` once things are stable).

+To hunt accidental recompiles, enable `--jax-log-compiles --jax-explain-cache-misses`.
+For debugging NaNs and tracer leaks, use `--jax-debug-nans` and `--jax-check-tracer-leaks` (both are slow and intended for debugging).

 Evaluate the saved `best_genome.npz` on more episodes (recommended for interpretation; compares to a baseline on the same episode keys):

 ```bash